 Joseph Rowntree Foundation

-Research to explore the current and future role of social lettings agencies to help improve the experiences of people in need in the private rented sector.
+Exploring the current and future role of social lettings agencies to help improve the experiences of people in need in the private rented sector.

-Why we are funding this project
+Why we funded this project

 To understand the capacity and limitations of social lettings agencies set against the current policy and market context and future known changes.
-The research will make recommendations to optimise social lettings agencies delivery of appropriate and decent housing for people and what is needed to for them to be successful (defining what success looks like), sustainable and replicable.
+The final report, Scaling up social lettings?
+Scope, impact and barriers was published in June 2019, and makes recommendations to optimise social lettings agencies’ delivery of appropriate and decent housing.
+It also considers what is needed for these organisations to be successful, sustainable and replicable.

 To improve understanding of which ideas have potential to create change.